pocketbase/js-sdk/README.md

 // Builds and returns an absolute record file url for the provided filename.
 🔓 pb.files.getURL(record, filename, options = {});

-// Requests a new private file access token for the current auth model (admin or record).
+// Requests a new private file access token for the current authenticated record.
 🔐 pb.files.getToken(options = {});
 ```